Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: System model

-For a given user $n$, the choice of the slots which are used for transmission, i.e. the set of indices $\{ j: V_{j,n} = 1\}$ constitute what we call an access pattern.
-The matrix of slot selections $\*V$ may be fixed, such that UEs follow access patterns that were pre-assigned to them, or it may be random.
-Furthermore, since each UE uses only $K$ among $M$ available slots we have that $\sum_{m=1}^{M} V_{m,n} = K$.
+The set of indices $\{ m: V_{m,u} = 1\}$ represent the access pattern of user $u$, i.e., the choice of slots which it used for transmission.
+The users may follow access patterns that were pre-assigned to them, i.e., the columns in $\*V$ may be user specifc and fixed, or they may use random access patterns.
+Since each user uses only $K$ out of $M$ available slots, we have $\sum_{m=1}^{M} V_{m,u} = K$, $u = 1, \dots, U$.